dotlang/language/README.md

 3. In example 7, the range operator `..` is used to generate an array literal.
 4. If you refer to an index outside array bounds, there will be a runtime error.
 5. Compiler handles `["A":1, "B":2, ...]` type of literal with a call to a function `create[K,V]` with two array input for keys and values.
 This can be used to create associative arrays.
+6. A `createArray` function is provided by core to generate and initialize dynamic size arrays.

 **Examples**